avlec/see/README.md

 # Simplified Execution Engine

+SEE bids farewell to the dark ages of downloading and unzipping datasets.
+Instead of bringing the large amounts of data to the execution environment, SEE brings your code into the cloud where the data already exists.
+This will grant faster data access, scalability with computation on the data, and providing features most wouldn’t dare to implement to run their code.

-Our system is designed to take a users code base, perform linting, security analysis, and offer change suggestions related to pythons best practices.
+SEE is also designed to take a users code base, perform linting, security analysis, and offer change suggestions related to pythons best practices.
 Plug and play modules for scanning and other thins.

 ## Features
    - Automatic code linting and formatting.